 Community-university partnerships; social work field education; technology in social work practice; adolescent mental health

-Laura Lewis, PhD, LCSW, is the Director of Field Education, and Assistant Dean for Global Partnerships at the University at Buffalo School of Social Work.
-Dr. Lewis’ work has focused on expanding field opportunities for students regionally and internationally, and on developing international partnerships related to teaching and research.
+Laura Lewis, PhD, LCSW, is a clinical associate professor and the assistant dean for global partnerships at the University at Buffalo School of Social Work.
+Lewis's work has focused on expanding field opportunities for students regionally and internationally, and on developing international partnerships related to teaching and research.
 She is also co-director of the School’s Institute for Sustainable Global Engagement.
+Previously she served as the Director of Field Education from 2007-2021.

 She has presented and published in the areas of university-community partnerships, globally networked classrooms and technology in social work practice.